 Benjamin Trigani, M.A.

-Benjamin Trigani is a fourth-year doctoral student of clinical psychology at William James College.
-He completed his Bachelor’s in Psychology at Stetson University.
+Benjamin Trigani is a fifth-year doctoral student of clinical psychology at William James College.
+He completed his Bachelor of Arts degree in psychology at Stetson University.
 He also earned a Master of Arts degree in professional psychology at William James College.
-Ben has worked with adolescents, emerging adults, and adults in a variety of settings ranging from universities to community health centers.
-His professional interests include the treatment of anxiety, depression, helping individuals with concerns related to gender and sexuality development, symptoms related to trauma, and de-stigmatizing mental health.
+Benjamin has worked with children, adolescents, emerging adults, and adults in a variety of settings ranging from universities to community health centers.
+Benjamin enjoys working collaboratively with individuals through life transitions and milestones, managing high levels of daily stress, mood-related difficulties such as anxiety and depression, adjustment issues, relationship issues, gender and sexuality development, and processing concerns related to trauma.
+Benjamin utilizes a variety of techniques, including CBT, ACT and relational approaches, to help find a balance that works best for students’ individual goals.
 In his downtime, Benjamin enjoys cooking, eating, building computers, playing video games, and traveling.

 Jacqueline Gener, M.A.